nabeelvalley/docs/src/content/blog/2022/16-08/react-memo-top-level-api.md

 ---
+published: true
+title: Using React.memo for Controlling Component Rendering
+subtitle: 16 August 2022
+description: Using the react top-level API for debouncing and selectively rendering a component for better performance
+---

+---
 title: Using React.memo for Controlling Component Rendering
 subtitle: 16 August 2022
 description: Using the react top-level API for debouncing and selectively rendering a component for better performance